Walter Scott: Influence

 In Anne of Green Gables (1908) by Lucy Maude Montgomery, as Anne is bringing in the cows from pasture:

 The idyllic Cape Cod retreat of suffragists Verena Tarrant and Olive Chancellor in Henry James's The Bostonians (1886) is called Marmion, evoking what James considered the Quixotic idealism of such social reformers.

 In To the Lighthouse by Virginia Woolf, Mrs. Ramsey glances at her husband:

-Virginia Woolf, in a letter to Hugh Walpole on 12 September 1932, writes:
+Woolf, in a letter to Hugh Walpole on 12 September 1932, writes:

 John Cowper Powys described Walter Scott's romances as "by far the most powerful literary influence of my life".
 This can be seen particularly in his two historical novels, Porius: A Romance of the Dark Ages, set during the end of Roman rule in Britain, and Owen Glendower.

-In 1951, science-fiction author Isaac Asimov wrote Breeds There a Man...?, a short story with a title alluding vividly to Scott's The Lay of the Last Minstrel (1805).
-In Harper Lee's To Kill a Mockingbird (1960), the protagonist's brother is made to read Walter Scott's book Ivanhoe to the ailing Mrs. Henry Lafayette Dubose.
-In Mother Night (1961) by Kurt Vonnegut Jr., memoirist and playwright Howard W. Campbell Jr. prefaces his text with the six lines beginning "Breathes there the man..."
-In Knights of the Sea (2010) by Canadian author Paul Marlowe, there are several references to Marmion, as well as an inn named after Ivanhoe, and a fictitious Scott novel entitled The Beastmen of Glen Glammoch.
+In 1951 the science-fiction author Isaac Asimov wrote "Breeds There a Man...?", a short story with a title alluding vividly to Scott's The Lay of the Last Minstrel (1805).
+In Harper Lee's To Kill a Mockingbird (1960), the protagonist's brother is made to read Scott's book Ivanhoe to the ailing Mrs. Henry Lafayette Dubose.
+In Mother Night (1961) by Kurt Vonnegut Jr, the memoirist and playwright Howard W. Campbell Jr. prefaces his text with the six lines beginning "Breathes there the man..."
+In Knights of the Sea (2010) by the Canadian author Paul Marlowe, there are several references to Marmion, as well as an inn named after Ivanhoe, and a fictitious Scott novel entitled The Beastmen of Glen Glammoch.